SciML/sciml.ai/packages.md

 # The Packages

-The packages can be split are split categories.
+The packages are split into different categories.
 The core metapackage which uses the functionality together is DifferentialEquations.jl.
 The following documentation shows how the various components can be used together in DifferentialEquations.jl.
 The component solvers are the packages which provide the functionality for actually